Kabali: Theatrical

-Rajinikanth revealed the release plans of Kabali, that the film will begin post-production activities in April and will release in June 2016.
-However the film's release was postponed to 1 July, then to 15 July, which causes confusion from the makers.
-Later, it was clarified that the film will release on 22 July 2016.
+Rajinikanth revealed the release plans of Kabali, that the film would begin post-production activities in April and would release in June 2016.
+However, the film's release was postponed to 1 July, then to 15 July, which caused confusion from the makers.
+Later, it was clarified that the film would release on 22 July 2016.
 Kabali, became the first Tamil film to be dubbed and released in Malay.
 Malik Streams Productions and Distribution, a Malaysian media company, will simultaneously release the film in Malay for exclusive screening in Malaysia alongside the original Tamil version.

 Kabali is the first Indian film to be released in Le Grand Rex in Paris, France, the world's largest movie hall which has a seating capacity of 2,000.
 Mohanlal bought the Kerala distribution rights of the film, under his Max Lab Cinemas, for ₹9 crores, and planned to release the film in 150 theatres in Kerala.
 Popular theatres in Bengaluru bought advance bookings, in which tickets were sold up to ₹500.
 The film was planned to screen at star hotels in Bengaluru, cashing up to ₹1,300per ticket, which did not happen as the permission for release on star hotels were rejected.
 There were no special previews in Chennai, which was clarified by the producer.